jochu/swank-clojure/README.md

 License as distributed with Emacs (press C-h C-c to view it).

 [1] - [ELPA](http://tromey.com/elpa/install.html) is the Emacs Lisp
   Package Archive.
-If you need to install manually for some reason, use M-x package-install-from-buffer.
-You will need to handle the dependencies manually in that case: slime.el and clojure-mode.el.
+It brings a real package manager to Emacs.